 I find video calls (like Skype) are a particularly effective way of supporting parents.
 Sometimes it’s just not possible for people to get private time online, so we can also talk by phone and email.

-For email support: A pay-per-week system, where you write to me as often as you like and I will reply twice a week: £35 a week.
-Or if you don’t need regular help, you may prefer a pay-per-email system: £18 for each email that I write to you that requires a significant amount of my time (because I am reading and reflecting on a long or complex email from you, or researching or checking things for you or pointing you to lots of information).
+For email support: Email is, I think, not as effective as video call but might be your best option if it’s the only way to get some privacy.
+Pricing is similar to video sessions as it takes me just as long to read and reflect on a long or complex email from you, or to research and check things for you, or to point you to lots of information.
+I propose a pay-per-week system, where you write to me as often as you like and I will reply twice a week: £88 a week (and if you need quick, urgent short replies in between, that’s included).
+If you don’t need regular help, you may prefer a pay-per-email system: £63 for each email that I write to you that requires a significant amount of my time.
 Pricing for email support is bound to get a little blurry, and my intention is to use common sense, give you plenty of clarity and keep checking that it’s working for you.

 Peace of mind for you: if you are not happy with our first session, you can choose not to pay for it.

 How to pay: I’ll invoice you after our session with details of how to pay.
 If you are in the UK this will be by bank transfer.
-Anywhere else, I’ll send you a Paypal invoice and Paypal will deal with the currency exchange.
+Anywhere else, I’ll send you a Paypal invoice (Paypal will deal with the currency exchange).
 You won’t need a Paypal account – you can pay using your own credit card.
 If we needed to speak by phone I would ask you to bear the cost.

 Keeping it easy for you: You don’t need to commit to any number of sessions.
 Some people want support once a week, others much more randomly.
 I’ve had feedback from a few people that just one session completely turned them around.
 Feel free, and try to give me a day’s warning if you want to cancel a call.
 I will aim to do the same.
 We all have children (and elderly parents etc etc) so anything can happen.